If you don't have at least 2 copies of your backup does your backup even exist?

-Now that you've uploaded the initial backup to Wasabi you can jump over to your management server and start to replicate the backup to other cloud providers (assuming you've already configured rclone for your chosen cloud providers) using the command below.
+Now that you've uploaded the initial backup to Wasabi you can jump over to your management server and start to replicate the backup to other cloud providers (assuming you've already configured rclone for your chosen cloud providers) using the commands below.

 rclone copy wasabi:backup-bucket s3:backup-bucket rclone copy wasabi:backup-bucket b2:backup-bucket rclone copy wasabi:backup-bucket azure:backup-bucket

 This command will look for any modified or new files and copy them over.
 Anything unchanged will be ignored.
 Once the script has complete successfully your data will exist on 4 different cloud provider storage platforms.

 The only fees you should encounter are storage fees.
 One of the main reasons I use Wasabi is because of their free egress transfers unlike the other providers (AWS, B2 and Azure) which only allow free ingress bandwidth at the moment.
 You will incur transfer fees if you download your data from any of the providers mentioned other than Wasabi.

 Let's assume we are consuming 1TB of storage on each provider to work out some rough monthly fees.